todaycu/ToleraDegefa/README.md

 ## Greetings!
 I am Tolera Degefa

-An Electrical Engineering graduate and a software engineer.
+An Electrical Engineering graduate and a Software Engineer.
 With a passion for problem-solving and a commitment to dependable leadership, I strive to make a positive impact through innovative solutions.
 Welcome to my GitHub page, where technology meets excellence.
 Let's create something extraordinary!

 <img src="https://komarev.com/ghpvc/?username=todaycu&style=flat-square&color=blue" alt="profile view">